hsd-inflab/grundlagen-der-informatik-4/Course 0: Setup/README.md

   ```powershell
   choco list
    ```
-- if all installations worked, you should see an output like this:
+- if all installations worked, the output should look like this:
    ```powershell
   maven 3.9.9
   oracle17jdk 17.0.2